diomededavid/torashinkan/web/app/themes/torashinkan-theme/README.md

 ## Repositories
 The staging server uses the staging branch the prod server uses the main branch Push to staging: `git push staging`
-Push to staging: `git push staging`
+Push to production: `git push prod`